pandas-dev/pandas/doc/source/user_guide/groupby.rst

 .. _groupby_efficient_transforms:

 As mentioned in the note above, each of the examples in this section can be computed more efficiently using built-in methods.
+In the code below, the inefficient way using a UDF is commented out and the faster alternative appears below.

 .. ipython:: python